StorytellerCZ/UMF/user_guide_src/source/database/configuration.rst

 The :doc:`Query Builder Class <query_builder>` is globally enabled or disabled by setting the $query_builder variable in the database configuration file to TRUE/FALSE (boolean).
+The default setting is TRUE.
-If you are not using the query builder class, setting it to FALSE will utilize fewer resources when the database classes are initialized.
+If you are not using the
+query builder class, setting it to FALSE will utilize fewer resources when the database classes are initialized.